taroooyan/bg-wiki/NANO-MANUAL.md

 * Shift switch (S1): goes in spot "S1."
 It has 3 leads which need to be soldered in place, plus 2 pins on the aluminum case which need to be nipped off.
 The 3 leads go in the 3 center holes in the board; the two outer holes are unused.
 (You could try ﬁling the aluminum case pins down enough to ﬁt in these holes, but it's secure enough attached by just the 3 leads.)
 [Function: "0 power 1"]

-* Black or yellow push button switch: goes in the "Fn" spot.
-(Formerly this had two long angled leads and two short which were to be mounted in the holes that are set back from the edge of the board.
-Now shipped with four identical short legs.
-The leads can be bent so the switch lays ﬂat if desired.)
+* Push button switch: goes in the "Fn" spot.
+(Early versions of the kit had two leads; now shipped with four short legs.)
 [Function: user assignable, optional, currently without use. ("Feel free to add code for custom function".)]

 **Audio:** there are two items, but only one goes in now:
 * NOW: Piezo buzzer: Goes in the large circular spot in the upper left quadrant of the main board, and has two leads.
 It can go in any orientation.